yaretzyc/leafApp/README.md

 ## INTRO

 LEAF stands for Lake Environmental Aquatic Facility.
 It is a database created for individual research facilites.
 This idea came about from a previous work experience I had working as a research assistant for a team of reasearchers.
+There was no way to keep track of plants and everything was handwritten and transferred to an excel sheet.
+I though maybe it would be better to have a database with the details.
+LEAF would keep track of researcher's project and who they supervise and what plants students are managing.

 For this project there are four models: researchers, students, sections, and plants.
 - __researchers model__: information on a researcher is stored including unique researcher_id, name, email, phone, and title.